dhirajgagrai/dhirajgagrai.dev/src/content/notes/theme-configuration-omz.md

 ---
-title: "My theme configuration for Oh My Zsh"
+title: "Oh My Zsh - theme configuration"
 description: "This is the modification for alanpeabdoy theme that I use for Oh My Zsh"
 pubDate: "Apr 02 2023"
 ---